Alex Villanueva: 2018 general election

 Villanueva won the general election on November 4, 2018, with 53% to 47% for McDonnell.
 Villanueva was the first person in 104 years to unseat a sitting sheriff of Los Angeles County.
 Though the election is non-partisan, he was also the first Democrat to win the sheriff's seat in 138 years.
-He describes himself as "a Democrat of the party of JFK and FDR."
+He claims to be "a Democrat of the party of JFK and FDR."

+2022 general election

+Villanueva lost his bid for reelection in 2022 to Robert Luna by a margin of 61% to 39%.
+The race focused on issues that included alleged deputy gangs, lack of oversight, and allegations of internal harassment and retaliation against purported whistleblowers.

 Hiring

 Villanueva inherited a department that was understaffed by at least 1,300 personnel.
 According to an op-ed Villanueva wrote, he hired 1,100 deputies in his first year and banned the recruitment and hiring of out of state applicants for deputy sheriff, believing deputies should reflect the communities they will serve.